CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 2.1 **[SD Desktop for secondary use of health and social data](./sd-desktop-audited.md)**

-Set up your virtual Desktop to analyse register data securely from your web browser.
+Set up your virtual Desktop to analyse and register data securely from your web browser.
 Access to this service requires a permit provided by the Findata authority.

 2.2 **[Guidelines for data controllers/registers](./single-register-submission.md)**

 The service will also be available for accessing data provided by single registers.
 It requires a service agreement between the data controller and CSC.
-The service is currently in the test phase and here are also to submit secondary use data for research use in SD services.
+The service is currently in the test phase, and here are also to submit secondary use data for research use in SD services.

+### 3. Support materials

+3.1 Powerpoint presentations intriducing SD services.

+3.2 Services in the pilot phase.